Cancer Types – Kidney Cancer

 There are several types of kidney cancer:

-Renal cell carcinoma.
+- Renal cell carcinoma.
 Renal cell carcinoma is the most common type of adult kidney cancer, making up about 85% of diagnoses.
 This type of cancer develops in the proximal renal tubules that make up the kidney’s filtration system.
 There are thousands of these tiny filtration units in each kidney.
 The treatment options for renal cell carcinoma are discussed later in this guide.

-Transitional cell carcinoma.
-This is also called urothelial carcinoma and accounts for 10% to 15% of the kidney cancers diagnosed in adults.
-Transitional cell carcinoma begins in the area of the kidney where urine collects before moving to the bladder.
-This type of kidney cancer is similar to bladder cancer and is treated similarly as a result.
+- Urothelial carcinoma.
+This is also called transitional cell carcinoma.
+It accounts for 10% to 15% of the kidney cancers diagnosed in adults.
+Urothelial carcinoma begins in the area of the kidney where urine collects before moving to the bladder, called the renal pelvis.
+This type of kidney cancer is treated like bladder cancer because both types of cancer start in the same cells.

-Wilms tumor.
-Wilms tumor is most common in children and is treated differently than kidney cancer in adults.
-This type of tumor is more likely to be successfully treated with radiation therapy and chemotherapy than the other types of kidney cancer, and this has resulted in a different approach to treatment.
+- Wilms tumor.
+Wilms tumor is most common in children and is treated differently from kidney cancer in adults.
+This type of tumor is more likely to be successfully treated with radiation therapy and chemotherapy than the other types of kidney cancer when combined with surgery.
+This has resulted in a different approach to treatment.

 Types of kidney cancer cells

 Knowing which type of cell makes up a kidney tumor helps doctors plan treatment.
-Pathologists have identified as many as 10 different types of these cells.
-Pathologists are doctors who specialize in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
+Pathologists have identified as many as 20 different types of kidney cancer cells.
+A pathologist is a doctor who specializes in interpreting laboratory tests and evaluating cells, tissues, and organs to diagnose disease.
 Computed tomography (CT) scans or magnetic resonance imaging (MRI) cannot always distinguish between benign, indolent, or malignant renal cortical tumors before surgery.

-- Papillary kidney cancer, which develops in 10% to 15% of patients, is divided into two different subtypes, called type 1 and type 2.
-They are different from the clear cell type, although papillary kidney cancer is currently treated in the same way as clear cell kidney cancer.
+- Papillary.
+Papillary kidney cancer develops in 10% to 15% of patients.
+It is divided into 2 different subtypes, called type 1 and type 2.
+Papillary kidney cancer is currently treated in the same way as clear cell kidney cancer.
 However, many doctors recommend treatment through a clinical trial because treatment with targeted therapy is often not as successful for people with papillary kidney cancer as it is for people with clear cell kidney cancer.

-- Chromophobe is another rare cancer that is different from the other types.
+- Chromophobe.
+Chromophobe is another uncommon cancer that is different from the other types.
 It may form indolent tumors.

 - Oncocytoma.
-This is a slow-growing type that rarely, if ever, spreads.
+This is a slow-growing type of kidney cancer that rarely, if ever, spreads.

-- Angiomyolipoma is a benign tumor that has a unique appearance on a computed tomography (CT or CAT) scan (see the Diagnosis section) and when viewed under a microscope.
-It tends to be less likely to grow and spread and is best treated with surgery or, if it is small, active surveillance.
+- Angiomyolipoma.
+Angiomyolipoma is a benign tumor that has a unique appearance on a CT (or CAT) scan (see Diagnosis) and when viewed under a microscope.
+Usually, it is less likely to grow and spread.
+It is generally best treated with surgery or, if it is small, active surveillance.
 An aggressive form of angiomyolipoma, called epithelioid, can in rare instances spread to nearby lymph nodes or organs such as the liver.